Trump administration takes final swipes at China and its companies | Headlines

 The restrictions could also apply to immediate family members, he said.
 CNOOC 'INTIMIDATES CHINA'S NEIGHBORS'

 The Commerce Department accused CNOOC of harassing and threatening offshore oil and gas exploration and extraction in the South China Sea, "with the goal of driving up the political risk for interested foreign partners, including Vietnam."
-President Donald Trump's administration has kept up pressure in its final days, targeting what Washington sees as Beijing's bid to use corporations as a means to harness civilian technologies for military purposes.
+Washington has targeted what it sees as Beijing's bid to use corporations as a means to harness civilian technologies for military purposes.

 Commerce Secretary Wilbur Ross said CNOOC acted as "a bully for the People's Liberation Army to intimidate China's neighbors" and the Chinese military "continues to benefit from government civil-military fusion policies for malign purposes."
 Ross's department added CNOOC to an "Entity List" that requires firms to be granted a special license before they can receive exports of high-tech items from U.S. suppliers.